tvdboom/ATOM/docs_sources/api/training/successivehalvingregressor.md

 </blockquote>
 <strong>passthrough: bool, optional (default=False)</strong>
 <blockquote>
-When False, only the predictions of estimators will be used as training data for the final estimator.
+When False, only the predictions of estimators are used as training data for the final estimator.
 When True, the estimator is trained on the predictions as well as the original training data.